JetBrains/compose-multiplatform/tutorials/HTML/Getting_Started/README.md

-# Getting Started With Compose HTML Library
+# Getting started with the Compose HTML library

 In this tutorial, we will create a simple web UI application using the Compose HTML Library.